KSVelArc/KSVelArc/README.md

 - 👀 Topics include: human evolution, population genetics, ancient DNA, archaic hominins (Neanderthals and Denisovans), archaic introgression.
 - 🌱 Other interests include:
   -  Geology 🗻.
 Everywhere I go, I review the geology of the place and collect rocks.
   -  Speculative fiction literature 📚.
 My favorite authors are Philip K. Dick and Isaac Asimov.
-I have a collection of old sci-fi magazine issues including "Galaxy Science Fiction", "Worlds of if Science Fiction", and "Fantasy and Science Fiction".
+I have a collection of old Sci-Fi magazine issues including "Galaxy Science Fiction", "Worlds of if Science Fiction", and "Fantasy and Science Fiction".
+I am also interested in Absurdist fiction (e.g. Albert Camus, Franz Kafka, Jean-Paul Sartre).

 <!---
 - 💞️ I’m looking to collaborate on ...